matthewlong29/PareAndFlourish_Site/_posts/professional-development/2017-02-06-what-is-levo-and-how-to-use-it.md

 Stay at the top of your game by learning more about your industry.
 Levo gives you access to its best digital learning events.
 You can view weekly expert webinars, learning the skills you need to advance.
 Find those events here. https://www.levo.com/learn

 By subscribing to Levo through your profile, you’ll receive their blog articles in your inbox.
-The articles offer the latest career advice, with a relatable angle (like 11 Signs You’re the Workplace Unicorn) https://www.levo.com/posts/11-signs-coworkers-think-youre-the-workplace-unicorn.
+The articles offer the latest career advice, with a relatable angle [like 11 Signs You’re the Workplace Unicorn](https://www.levo.com/posts/11-signs-coworkers-think-youre-the-workplace-unicorn).
 Levo lets its users explore their creative side, their talents, and their paths.

 ### Face-to-Face Networking